MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/search/no-search-results-from-another-language.md

 ms.date: 12/17/2023
 ---

-# Search doesn't provide results from another language in SharePoint Online or OneDrive for Business
+# Search doesn't provide results from another language in SharePoint Online or OneDrive

 ## Problem

 Consider the following scenario.

-- In SharePoint Online or OneDrive for Business, you have files, folders, or items that contain characters such as an accent mark in a language other than the language that the search was performed in.
+- In SharePoint Online or OneDrive, you have files, folders, or items that contain characters such as an accent mark in a language other than the language that the search was performed in.
 - You perform a search, and the item that contains the special character isn't returned in the results.

 > [!NOTE]